mariodim/ml_mobile_dataset/README.md

 - DJB (De-jittering Buffer) --> measures the buffer lenght used to reduce jitter (expressed in ms)
 - SNR (Signal-to-Noise ratio) --> measures the objective quality of the communication channel (expressed in dB)

-Fro the sake of simplicity, each sub-dataset is in .txt where values are separated by commas (see the following example):
+Each processed sub-dataset is in .txt where values are separated by commas (see the following example):

 Time,MOS,BW,RTT,JTR,BUF,SNR
 1,4.5,83.888,0,60,67,27